Kikkiu17/SNSE/README.md

 # SNSE
-### Easily create your own IoT device and control it from an Android app
+### Easily create your own IoT device and control it from the SNSE app

 ## Features
 Supports **dark/light mode**, **graphs**, **buttons**, in-app **notifications**.